 Individuals receiving an assistantship must enroll in a minimum of six credit hours per semester/term and are expected to complete a minimum of six (6) graduate credit hours per semester.
 These credit hours must be applicable to the student's Program of Study.
 Although the minimum enrollment for a Graduate Assistant is six (6) credit hours, full-time graduate status is nine (9) hours.
 Full-time status is needed for student loan deferral and to receive full-time financial aid.

-The Graduate Assistant reports to the department head, who has the prerogative of assigning the graduate assistant to a full-time faculty member who supervises and evaluates the work of the assistant.
+The Graduate Assistant reports to the Graduate Program Chair, who has the prerogative of assigning the graduate assistant to a full-time faculty member who supervises and evaluates the work of the assistant within the program.
 Graduate Assistants may be assigned teaching, research or administrative duties.
 The Graduate Program Chair will clearly identify these duties.

 A graduate Teaching Assistant is generally asked to teach the equivalent of six (6) credit hours of courses or labs.
 Office hours and class preparation for a Teaching Assistant should be included in the assignment.